----------------------- ----------------------

 Why Would You Amend a Contract?

-When a situation requires more than a one-time waiver, the best course of action may be a contract amendment.
+When a situation requires more than a one-time waiver, a contract amendment may be the best course of action.
 A contract amendment changes the original contract but does not replace it.
-In most cases, it substitutes a piece of the contract to reflect a change in circumstances.
-Sometimes, contract amendments can be just as important as the contract itself, and an amendment that has been executed properly should be treated as part of the contract.
+In most cases, it substitutes a piece of the agreement to reflect a change in circumstances.
+Contract amendments can be as important as the contract itself, and an amendment that has been appropriately executed should be treated as part of the contract.

-There many reasons for contract amendments; without them, a party may not be able to fulfil the original agreement.
-When a relationship deviates from the original agreement, the contract should be amended accordingly to reflect the new practices of those involved.
+There are many reasons for contract amendments; without them, a party may be unable to fulfil the original agreement.
+When a relationship deviates from the original contract, the document should be amended accordingly to reflect the new practices of those involved.

-Amendments can also be used when aspects of the contract do not appear to be working as planned, limiting the parties’ abilities to reach their agreed terms.
-In other situations, external forces outside of the business' control that cause a need for contract amendments, such as COVID-19.
-For example, during the pandemic, many service-based industries had staff who were isolating, preventing them from meeting their minimum agreement.
+Amendments can also be used when aspects of the contract need to be revised, limiting the parties' abilities to reach their agreed terms.
+In other situations, external forces outside of the business' control (such as a global pandemic) cause a need for contract amendments.

 When Would You Amend a Contract?

-Any changes to the contract before it has been signed will form part of the initial contract, as it falls into the negotiation stage.
+Changes to a contract that has yet to be signed are not considered amendments.
+A contract amendment can only be implemented once all the parties have signed the document.
+Any changes to the contract before it has been signed will form part of the initial contract in the negotiation stage.

-An amendment to a contract doesn’t replace the original contract, just the part that requires the change, e.g., “the price paid for goods”.
-If the changes to a contract are extensive, it may be more suitable to draw up a new contract entirely.
-Alternatively, a party may wish to create an “amendment and restatement”, an agreement where the previous contract is produced with the new changes (amendments) included.
+An amendment doesn't replace the original contract, just the part that requires the change, e.g., "the price paid for goods".
+If the changes to an agreement are extensive, it may be more suitable to draw up a new contract entirely.
+Alternatively, a party may wish to create an "amendment and restatement", an agreement where the previous contract is produced with the latest changes (amendments) included.

 What’s the Difference Between Contract Addendums and Contract Amendments?

-Although contract amendments and contract addendums sound alike, and they can sometimes deliver similar results, it’s important to know that these two terms are not the same and deliver different outcomes.
+Although contract amendments and addendums sound alike and can sometimes deliver similar results, these terms are very different and provide diverse outcomes.

 On the other hand, a contract amendment is the process of making changes to an existing contract.
-This practice involves making alterations that update the contract to reflect a change in circumstances.
-Sometimes a contract amendment can be as simple as making changes to the original terms and conditions of an agreement by replacing a specific clause of the agreement.
+This practice involves alterations that update the contract to reflect a change in circumstances.
+Sometimes a contract amendment can be as simple as replacing a specific clause.

 What Is the Contract Amendment Process?

-Contracts are legally binding agreements that bind two or more parties by a set of terms and conditions.
+Contracts are legally binding agreements that bind two or more parties by terms and conditions.
 Typically, they are complex and can go on for pages and pages.
 However, contract amendments are somewhat straightforward.

-A written contract can be amended in minutes, on the condition that both parties agree and are present to sign, and if the contract specifies the terms of their emendation.
-We’ve included the key stages of a contract amendment that can be applied to all business sectors.
+A written contract can be amended in minutes on the condition that both parties agree and are present to sign and if the contract specifies the terms of their revision.
+We've included the critical stages of a contract amendment that can be applied to all business sectors.

 1. Preparation

 To amend a contract, you first need to examine the existing version.
-Usually, there will be a clause that states how the involved parties may amend the current contract.
-The clause may look something like this:
+Usually, there will be a clause that states how the involved parties may amend the current agreement.
+The clause may look something like this "This contract may be revised, added to or altered with mutual consent of the parties, providing written evidence is provided."

 2. Drafting